 - 2 tablespoons olive oil

-- 3 cups cooked black beans (2 cans or 1 cup dried -see above**) rinsed – save 1 cup liquid
+- 3 cups cooked black beans (save one cup of liquid) rinsed

 - 1 bunch cilantro rinsed and chopped